hexops/fastfilter/README.md

     // If your keys are not unique, make them so: keys = xorfilter.Unique(u64)(keys);

-    // If this fails, your keys are not unique or allocation failed. try filter.populate(allocator, keys[0..]);
+    // Populate the filter with our keys.
+You can't update a xor / binary fuse filter after the
+    // fact, instead you should build a new one. try filter.populate(allocator, keys[0..]);

-    // Now we can quickly test for containment! testing.expect(filter.contain(1) == true);
+    // Now we can quickly test for containment.
+So fast! testing.expect(filter.contain(1) == true);
 }
 ```